engraving-challenges/main/2-version-control-intro.md

 ### Repositories

-A project usually has one main repository ("repo"), stored on GitHub - which reflects the "official" state of the project.
+A project usually has one main repository ("repo"), stored on GitHub (or other similar service) - which reflects the "official" state of the project.
 This repository is used as the basis for other repositories that individual contributors may maintain, both on GitHub and on their own local machines.
 It is customary to refer to this main repository as the "upstream" repo.

 This repo is what you will *read* from whenever you need to get the latest versions of the project files.
 All your changes should also finally land there, but you will probably not write to this repo directly - the project lead(s) will merge your changes when you sumbit them.